 Key features:

-- Adjust speed via handheld remote or app
+- Adjustable speed of up to 6km/h via handheld remote or app

 - Commercial-grade materials for durability and comfort